Follow-Up Tests

 • The ‘p.value’ column reports the permutation-based p-value associated with stat.
 Note that there is no p-value when the maximum IV is in the largest combination of groups (i.e., all plots in a single group) as there are no permutations possible.

 Applying summary() to the resulting object focuses on those species that meet desired criteria.
 The default is to show those species that are statistically significant at alpha = 0.05.
+Setting the indvalcomp argument to TRUE returns the specificity and fidelity in addition to the IV.
 See ?summary.multipatt for details of other criteria.

-One caution about only viewing statistically significant taxa is that the p-value is permutation-based and therefore can vary; so species may be identified as significant indicators in one run but not in another run.
-Options to minimize this issue are to use a set group of permutations (set.seed()) and/or to conduct a large number of permutations.
+One caution about only viewing statistically significant taxa is that the p-value is permutation-based and therefore can vary between runs; species may be identified as significant indicators in one run but not in another run.
+To avoid this issue, use a set group of permutations (set.seed()).

 Oak Example: Indicators of Grazing Treatments

+In the introductory material of this section, we demonstrated that there is a statistically significant difference in composition between the three grazing treatments.
 Let’s see which species are strongly associated with one grazing status over the others.
-We will do this using the three approaches described above: classical ISA, ISA with multiple groups, and simplified ISA (also with multiple groups).
+We will do this using the three approaches described above: classical ISA (i.e., each group distinct), ISA allowing combinations of groups, and simplified ISA (with combinations of groups).

 To ensure that results are directly comparable amongst analyses, we will use the same set of permutations in each analysis.